Thirumamagal-rpx/Pramati/Training/salesforce.md

 Assess your organization:

-Once an organization has assembled its cross-functional team, the team can analyze the organizationís existing privacy and security efforts to identify the top areas of focus.
+Once an organization has assembled its cross-functional team, the team can analyze the organization‚Äôs existing privacy and security efforts to identify the top areas of focus.
 As an organization identifies where it stores this data, the team can build a data inventory that shows, for each storage system, which type of data is stored there, where it came from, what it is used for, who has access to it, how it is secured, which third parties it is transferred to, and how long to keep it.
 In going through this effort, the team can also identify all the third parties that the organization either receives personal data from, or transfers personal data to.
 From the analysis, organizations can create a register of data processing activities, and identify which activities pose high risks to data privacy.
-For each high-risk activity, organizations can carry out a data protection impact assessment to determine the actions they need to take to ensure that theyíre properly protecting individual privacy rights.
+For each high-risk activity, organizations can carry out a data protection impact assessment to determine the actions they need to take to ensure that they‚Äôre properly protecting individual privacy rights.

 Establish controls and processes: